huggingface/transformers/docs/source/en/run_scripts.md

 The [Trainer](https://huggingface.co/docs/transformers/main_classes/trainer) supports distributed training and mixed precision, which means you can also use it in a script.
 To enable both of these features:

 - Add the `fp16` or `bf16` argument to enable mixed precision.
-Please note that XPU only supports BF16 for mixed precision training.
+XPU devices only supports `bf16` for mixed precision training.
 - Set the number of GPUs to use with the `nproc_per_node` argument.

 ```bash